 Before the COVID-19 pandemic, Serbia took deliberate steps to balance its budget.
 The government ran surpluses in 2017 and 2018.
 Debt fell to 52 percent of GDP in March from 63 percent in 2016.
 Industry recovered, foreign firms invested, and tourism grew.

 Now, like so many other countries, Serbia is contending with a shock the world is struggling to tame: a pandemic with no immediate cure.
 The World Bank estimates that the Serbian economy will contract by 2.5 percent this year, imperiling the country’s progress.

 Steps taken several years earlier were designed, among other things, to increase the country’s resilience to shocks.
-One such step was a law adopted in 2011 that encouraged public-private partnerships (PPP) for the first time in the country’s history.
+One such step was a law that encouraged public-private partnerships (PPP) for the first time in the country’s history.
 Private investment can make countries more resilient by easing their need to borrow to provide basic services, especially in times of crisis.
 Under its new PPP law, Serbia plans to rebuild the Nikola Tesla Airport in Belgrade, and to construct at least four wind farms.

 Among the more critical PPP projects kicked off earlier this year: the cleanup of Belgrade’s municipal dump, the largest garbage pile left in Europe.
 More than 500 trucks arrive every day in the town of Vinča, 12 kilometers from downtown, disorderedly heaping rubbish into piles that leach toxins.
 Decaying trash burps climate-damaging methane, and acrid smoke from spontaneous fires poisons the air.